Discover the unique aspects of Maltese corporate taxation

-The FRFTC is calculated at 25% of the amount of the overseas income or gain received by the company, before allowable expenses.
+The FRFTC is calculated at 25% of the amount of the overseas income or gain received by the company before allowable expenses.

-The income along with the credit less deductible expenses will be subject to full Maltese income tax with relief for the estimated credit (up to a maximum of 85% of the Malta tax payable).
+The income along with the credit-less deductible expenses, will be subject to full Maltese income tax with relief for the estimated credit (up to a maximum of 85% of the Malta tax payable).

 Malta Holding companies that are in receipt of dividend income or capital gains from a ‘participating holding’ or from income arising from the disposal of that same holding may benefit from the participation exemption.

-Malta's participation exemption on capital gains is also extended to domestic holdings of shares, hence capital gains arising from the transfer of a participating holding in a Malta company are also eligible for the exemption.
+Malta’s participation exemption on capital gains is also extended to domestic holdings of shares.
+Hence, capital gains arising from the transfer of a participating holding in a Malta company are also eligible for the exemption.

-A participating holding arises when a company holds equity shares in a company or a qualifying body of persons which does not own immovable property and which give it any two of the right to vote, the right to receive a dividend and right over assets upon the liquidation of the company.
+A participating holding arises when a company holds equity shares in a company or a qualifying body of persons which does not own immovable property and which gives it any two of the right to vote, the right to receive a dividend and the right over assets upon the liquidation of the company.
 Moreover, a participating holding must meet one of the following criteria: